Triple concerto

 A triple concerto is a concerto with three soloists.
 Such concertos have been composed from the Baroque period, including works by Corelli, Vivaldi, Bach and Telemann, to the 21st century, such as two works by Dmitri Smirnov.
 The most famous example is Beethoven's Triple Concerto for violin, cello and piano.
-His combination of solo instruments, a piano trio, was often used also in later works.
+His combination of solo instruments, a piano trio, was also used by Jan Václav Voříšek (in his Grand Rondeau concertant of 1825) and was often used in works composed during the twentieth century.

 History

 Many works in the genre concerto grosso were composed for three solo instruments, including Corelli's concerti grossi, Op.
 6, for a trio (concertino) of two violins and cello.
 1714.
 Antonio Vivaldi wrote several concertos for the same combination of instruments, published for example in L'estro armonico in 1711.
 Based on Italian models, Johann Sebastian Bach composed concertos for multiple instruments, including his Fourth Brandenburg Concerto, BWV 1049, with solo parts for violin and two recorders, his Fifth Brandenburg Concerto, BWV 1050, featuring violin, flute and harpsichord, the Concerto, BWV 1044, for the same soloists, and two concertos for three harpsichords and string orchestra.

 Georg Philipp Telemann wrote 17 concertos for three instruments, many of them for two identical woodwind instruments, such as flutes or oboes, with a different third instrument such as violin or bassoon, others for three identical instruments, such as three violins, and for three different instruments, such as flute, violin and cello, published for example in his Tafelmusik collection.